hugolxt/LEXTRAIT_Hugo_TP6_ST2TDR/README.md

 #### Question 3: Find an original idea to implement a decorator pattern (not the one from the website).
 Can you think of any limitations?
 No need to code here.

+We can think of an idea of a car dealer that could allow users to add options to the car.
+This way it would be quite easy to design and build the car with all the different extras requested by the user.
+Models would then be available for pre-sale and also in blueprint form (pattern).

+#### Question 4:	Write  a  small  program  to  implement  the behavioral design  pattern  of  your  choice